Buffalo Car Accident Attorney

 A car accident can happen anywhere and at any time.
 When someone else is to blame for your crash, you should not have to pay for their mistakes.

 Talk with a Buffalo car accident attorney from Cantor, Wolff, Nicastro & Hall LLC to learn how we can help.
 No accident case is too big or too small for us to handle.
 With more than 100 years of combined experience, we have the knowledge and skills to fight for the full compensation you need.

 For a free case review, call The Hurt Hotline today at (716) 848-8000 or contact us online.

 New York has a system in place called “no-fault car insurance.”
 If you are in an accident, your coverage should automatically cover essential medical costs and other losses, no matter who was responsible.
 Unfortunately, filing a claim is not as easy and straightforward as it should be.
 A car accident lawyer in Buffalo, NY, can file a claim on your behalf and manage all the related paperwork.

 A car accident injury lawyer can also work with investigators to find out what happened to cause your crash.
 You will need extensive evidence to support your claim for compensation.
-A lawyer can gather photos, surveillance videos, witness statements, police accident reports, and other evidence to show who was at fault.
+An attorney can gather photos, surveillance videos, witness statements, police accident reports, and other evidence to show who was at fault.

 During and after an investigation, an attorney can also manage all communications, negotiations, and discussions with insurance companies and the other side.
 Dealing with a car accident can be a stressful event.
 You need to focus on healing, not on managing your claim.
 A car accident law firm can handle the back-and-forth with the other side.

 A Buffalo car crash lawyer can also file a lawsuit and advocate for your rights in court.
 If a fair settlement cannot be reached, you may need to file a lawsuit to get the compensation you deserve.
 An experienced attorney will be prepared to present a persuasive case at trial.

 How Much Is Your Car Accident Case Worth?